Skip to main content

 A mobile and online giving platform makes tax season easier

-With Givelify, there are benefits organizations won’t get with using text-to-give codes or other platforms — such as helpful tools to save time on financial oversight and reconciliation, such as automated and custom reports, dashboards, and more.
+With Givelify, there are benefits organizations won’t get with using text-to-give codes or other platforms, such as helpful tools to save time on financial oversight and reconciliation.
+These tools include automated and custom reports, dashboards, and more.

 This video tutorial highlights the numerous tools in the Analytics Studio to help staff quickly manage finances, reconcile funds, and prepare for tax season.